Managing home improvement projects – lessons learned

 - Never pay more than 70% of the total price in stage payments leaving at least 30% for the final payment.
 It has to be an amount a builder is very unlikely to simply walk away from.
 Never make the final payment until all issues are fully resolved.

-- Develop an overall schedule (by week) and make clear the works for each trade each week.
+- Develop an overall schedule (by week) and make clear the work for each trade each week.
 A list of dates will do, but don’t just list completion dates – list start and completion dates for each main item of work.